jkunze/n2t-eggnog/t/n2t/e/n2t_apidoc.rst

 Metatypes
 ---------

-A "resource type" tells people that the identified object is of a certain kind.
-Often the resource type *also* seems to suggest things about the surrounding metadata, for example, a resource of type book usually has an author and publisher, but a geosample does not.
-Moreover it suggests mappings to core concepts, such as, that the person responsible was the collector (geosample) or the author (book).
-This double duty sometimes causes confusion.
+A "resource type" tells people that the identified object (resource) is of a certain kind.
+Often assigning the correct type requires deep subject expertise that people who manage and curate metadata do not have.
+Even if they had it, they often lack direct access (eg, to physical objects, to the means of production, or to the context of discovery), hence the ability to study and make a proper assignment.
+Consequently, the resource type is often wrong and cannot be fixed by collection curators.

+This is where the concept of the metatype_ comes in.
+The resource type, such as it is, traditionally plays a secondary role in setting expectataions about which metadata elements should be present.
+For example, if a resource is a "book", we expect it to have an author, title, and publisher, but we don't expect those elements for a "rock", which instead might have a collector, composition, and hardness.
+Note that only disciplinary experts are qualified to assign and review resource types, but they're seldom trained in metadata.
+Similarly, metadata managers usually lack object access or disciplinary expertise to review resource type assignments (eg, tissue sample vs specimen? map vs image vs pdf?).
+The flaw in the traditional approach is that resource types are inherently poor indicators of what metadata should be present.

+The metatype_ may look very much like a resource type, but differs from it in (a) being assigned by metadata experts who directly manage metadata and (b) requiring rather than suggesting things of the surrounding metadata.
+Thus when a metatype of "book" accompanies an object, which may or may not have an actual resource type of "book", it was assigned by a metadata expert to authoritatively set expectations about the surrounding metadata.
+This relieves the resource type from the burden of having to describe both the object and its metadata.

-A metatype_ (text, data, video, etc.) looks similar to a resource type, but instead of characterizing the object it gives a functional description of the surrounding metadata.
-Why?
-To separate and clarify these two roles.
+So a metatype_ (text, data, video, etc.) looks similar to a resource type, but instead of characterizing the object it gives a functional description of the surrounding metadata.
 A metatype assignment only reflects properties of the metadata and need not consider or match the resource type at all.
-Similarity between metatypes and resource types should be common, but never required.
+Similarity between metatypes and resource types should be common but never required.
+A metataype of "text" asserts only that the surrounding metadata should include other elements that normally accompany text-like objects.

-For one thing, metadata curators often lack object access or disciplinary expertise to review resource type assignments (eg, tissue sample vs specimen? map vs image vs pdf?), but still want to convey which type-specific elements and semantics should be present.
-Without having to rely on a received resource type or risk making up their own, they can with confidence apply a metatype that correctly describes their finished metadata (not the object).
+This is *not* an assertion that the object itself is of type "text".
+Exactly which elements are implied by a given metatype, along with core mappings to common metadata element sets, is defined along with the metatype term itself.
 Finally, metatypes also assert enough information to permit basic mapping (crosswalking) between metadata sets.

-Thus a metataype of "text" asserts only that the surrounding metadata should include other elements that normally accompany text-like objects.
-This is *not* an assertion that the object itself is of type "text".
-Exactly which elements are implied by a given metatype, along with core mappings to common metadata element sets, is defined with the metatype term itself.

 The metatype and resource type both appear in the kernel element "how", which permits machine-readable parts followed by optional human readable parts.